Code-MonkeyZhang/TickTick-MCP-Enhanced/README.md

 - [uv](https://github.com/astral-sh/uv) - Fast Python package installer and resolver
 - TickTick account with API access
 - TickTick API credentials (Client ID, Client Secret)

+### Authentication

+You need to have a TickTick account to use this MCP.

+Register your application at the [TickTick Developer Center](https://developer.ticktick.com/manage).
+If you are using Chinese version, at [Dida Developer Center](https://developer.dida365.com/manage).

+- Click "New App"
+- Set the redirect URI to `http://localhost:8000/callback`
+- Note your Client ID and Client Secret

 ### Installation